-Please watch this video.
-This video is what inspired us to actively start making a difference.
-Seeing the awful images of the plastic straw being pulled from the turtles’ beak in the video made us think of the impact that just our little island of Koh Phangan alone could be having on marine life.
+Seeing awful images of the plastic straw being pulled from the turtles’ beak in the video made us think of the impact that just our little island of Koh Phangan alone could be having on marine life.
 Most of our TruTravels trips run through Thailand and many of our staff live on the island of Koh Phangan which happens to host the monthly Full Moon Party.
 Our accommodation partners on the island, Echo Beach Backpackers already strive to reduce plastic usage where they can by not using plastic bottles and having free water dispensers with reusable cups and we have participated in and organized beach cleans on Phangan and other islands (some organized by the amazing Trash Hero team).
-Living on a small island like Koh Phangan it is easy to see how the disposable plastic we use every day can easily end up in the sea, especially with so much tourism (and the full moon party) centered around the islands’ beaches.
+Living on a small island like Koh Phangan it is easy to see how the disposable plastic we use every day can easily end up in the sea, especially with so much tourism (and the full moon party) centred around the islands’ beaches.

 As plastic breaks down over time, little bits of it and the oily substances released are absorbed or eaten by fish and consequentially it ends up in our food.
 Not good.
 The Wildlife Trust says that 177 species are directly at risk as a result of eating sea litter, and those most at risk include sharks, whales, turtles and dolphins.

 Clearly we can not rely on governments and large companies to solve this problem.
 We can, however, make a difference by changing our habits and what we consume/buy.
 If we stop buying plastic, companies would have no choice but to stop using it.
 If we show governments that the public want to protect the planet, then they may listen.
 It is up to all of us.